 What the Cleaning Apron does for you:

-- Keep all your tools in arms reach
+- Keeps all your tools within arm’s reach

 - Eliminates trips to a trash can to throw away trash